binbins31/crypto-eth/README.md

 Go on this Url https://binbins31.github.io/crypto-eth/

-And input a pk with 40 hex chars.
+And input a pk with 40 hex chars or less.

 press send => you obtain the @ corresponding to the PK.